 Looking to create a home full of vintage charm?
 Adding Arts & Crafts ideas through period-style prints, whether in the form of wallpaper, upholstery or accessories, can be a really quick and easy way to add plenty of character to a space.

-Taking inspiration from nature and a medieval aesthetic, the Arts & Crafts movement and it's leading figures created stylised flora and fauna patterns for wallpapers and fabrics.
+Taking inspiration from nature and a medieval aesthetic, the Arts & Crafts movement and its leading figures created stylised flora and fauna patterns for wallpapers and fabrics.
 With enduring appeal, these beautiful prints, whether archive originals or recoloured designs, look just as effective today.
 Check out these top decorating tips for introducing this iconic style into your home...

 With a penchant for ornament, the Victorians used every surface as a vehicle for decoration and often pasted richly decorative papers floor to ceiling.
 Featuring one of Morris & Co’s most iconic Arts & Crafts designs dating to 1883, this Strawberry Thief wallpaper is a perfect backdrop for the curvaceous silhouette of a classic Chesterfield and deep-buttoned armchair.

-3. Add a statement wall in hallway
+12. Add a statement wall in hallway

 Give guests a stylish welcome by pasting up feature wallpaper in the hallway.
 Depicting Persian style flowers climbing an overblown botanical trail this Montreal design was created by John Henry Dearle in the 1890s and was originally designed as a carpet.

-11. Combine Arts & Crafts prints with other styles
+13. Combine Arts & Crafts prints with other styles

 Incorporating Arts & Crafts prints doesn't mean you have to go all out and cover every wall, floor, window and sofa in traditional designs.
-Just check out this room – Pure Thistle wallpaper by Morris & Co. has been used to add a feature wall and combined with the Scandi-style furniture and the accents of black, this space actually looks super modern.
+Just check out this room – Pure Thistle wallpaper by Morris & Co has been used to add a feature wall and, combined with the Scandi-style furniture and the accents of black, this space actually looks super modern.